seekwhencer/Playlist-Automation/README.md

 The Apache and PHP read this Outputs if needed.
 That means that no Web-Request to get a Status goes directly to MPD or to Icecast.
 The Cronjobs collect this Status Informations permanently and make it readable for PHP.

-`shedule.sh` and `podcast.sh` are the Cronjob Pages from the Web App.
+[schedule.sh](https://github.com/seekwhencer/Playlist-Automation/blob/master/script/schedule.sh "schedule.sh") and [podcast.sh](https://github.com/seekwhencer/Playlist-Automation/blob/master/script/podcast.sh "podcast.sh") are the Cronjob Pages from the Web App.

 Time with Internet Connection
 --------------------------------------